Federated k-Means over Networks: Introduction

 \subsection{Contribution}

-Our main contributions can be summarized as \begin{itemize} \item (conceptual) we formulate federated $k$-means as an instance of GTVMin. \item (algorithmic) we obtain a novel federated clustering method by solving the above GTVMin instance using a distributed non-linear Jacobi iteration. \end{itemize}
+Our main contributions can be summarized as \begin{itemize} \item (conceptual) we formulate federated $k$-means as an instance of generalized total variation minimization (GTVMin). \item (algorithmic) we obtain a novel federated clustering method by solving the above generalized total variation minimization (GTVMin) instance using a distributed non-linear Jacobi iteration. \end{itemize}